fatiko16/Cucumber-BDD-Framework/README.md

 Configuration Properties
 ===
-  Configuration properties is a file where some important information that can change the flow of the whole framework.
+  Configuration properties is a file where we store some important information that can change the flow of the whole framework.
 Such as browser type, environment, username and password.
 It also helps us to avoid hard-coding, to change these values are easier as we only have to change them in one place.
 [To see the file click here](configuration.properties)

+Configuration Reader
+===
+  Configuration Reader is an utility class that we use to read data from [configuration.properties](#Configuration-Properties) file.
+It has a private Properties object we load all the data from configuration.properties file, and we can get this data using public getProperty method.

 Dependencies